audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

     (accent marks, etc.) in their names.
 Note that files with accented characters work, and Audacity projects with accented characters work.
 Only files inside of folders with accented characters in their names will cause problems.
+This is fixed in unicode-aware builds on 1.3.2 and higher.

   * MacOS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
 Audacity tries to select the best